A Supersymmetry Primer: The mass spectrum of the MSSM

-The first is the output from a minimal supergravity-inspired model with relatively low $m_0^2$ compared to $m^2_{1/2}$ (in fact the same model parameters as used for fig.~\ref{fig:running}).
+The first, in Figure \ref{fig:sample}(a), is the output from an MSUGRA model with relatively low $m_0^2$ compared to $m^2_{1/2}$ (similar to fig.~\ref{fig:running}).
 This model features a near-decoupling limit for the Higgs sector, and a bino-like $\stilde N_1$ LSP, nearly degenerate wino-like $\stilde N_2, \stilde C_1$, and higgsino-like $\stilde N_3, \stilde N_4, \stilde C_2$.
 The gluino is the heaviest superpartner.
 The squarks are all much heavier than the sleptons, and the lightest sfermion is a stau.
+(The second-family squarks and sleptons are nearly degenerate with those of the first family, and so are not shown separately.)
 Variations in the model parameters have important and predictable effects.
-For example, taking larger $m_0^2$ in minimal supergravity models will tend to squeeze together the spectrum of squarks and sleptons and move them all higher compared to the neutralinos, charginos and gluino.
-Taking larger values of $\tan\beta$ with other model parameters held fixed will usually tend to lower $\stilde b_1$ and $\stilde \tau_1$ masses compared to those of the other sparticles.
+For example, taking larger values of $\tan\beta$ with other model parameters held fixed will usually tend to lower $\stilde b_1$ and $\stilde \tau_1$ masses compared to those of the other sparticles.
+Taking larger $m_0^2$ will tend to squeeze together the spectrum of squarks and sleptons and move them all higher compared to the neutralinos, charginos and gluino.
+This is illustrated in Figure \ref{fig:sample}(b), which instead has $m_0^2 \gg m_{1/2}^2$.
+In this model, the heaviest chargino and neutralino are wino-like.

-The second sample sketch in fig.~\ref{fig:sample} is obtained from a typical minimal GMSB model, with boundary conditions as in eq.~(\ref{gmsbgauginonmess}) [with $N_5 = 1$, $\Lambda = 150$ TeV, $\tan\beta = 15$, and sign($\mu$)$=+$ at a scale $Q_0 = M_{\rm mess} = 300$ TeV for the illustration].
-Here we see that the hierarchy between strongly interacting sparticles and weakly interacting ones is quite large.
+The third sample sketch, in fig.~\ref{fig:sample}(c), is obtained from a typical minimal GMSB model, with $N_5 = 1$ Here we see that the hierarchy between strongly interacting sparticles and weakly interacting ones is quite large.
 Changing the messenger scale or $\Lambda$ does not reduce the relative splitting between squark and slepton masses, because there is no analog of the universal $m_0^2$ contribution here.
 Increasing the number of messenger fields tends to decrease the squark and slepton masses relative to the gaugino masses, but still keeps the hierarchy between squark and slepton masses intact.
-In the model shown, the NLSP is a bino-like neutralino, but for larger number of messenger fields it could be either a stau, or else co-NLSPs $\tilde \tau_1$, $\tilde e_L$, $\tilde \mu_L$, depending on the choice of $\tan\beta$.
+In the model shown, the LSP is the nearly massless gravitino and the NLSP is a bino-like neutralino, but for larger number of messenger fields it could be either a stau, or else co-NLSPs $\tilde \tau_1$, $\tilde e_L$, $\tilde \mu_L$, depending on the choice of $\tan\beta$.